Yuangang-Pan/Yuangang-Pan.github.io/about.md

-- I am currently a senior research scientist at Centre for Frontier AI Research (CFAR), Agency for Science, Technology and Research (A\*STAR) Singapore.
+- I am currently a senior scientist at Centre for Frontier AI Research (CFAR), Agency for Science, Technology and Research (A\*STAR) Singapore.

 * Before joining A\*STAR, I was a postdoctoral research associate at the Australian Artificial Intelligence Institute (AAII) at University of Technology Sydney (UTS), under the supervision of Prof. Ivor Tsang.